yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ## Script Parameters and Execution Model

 The script is designed to be fully deterministic and operator-driven.
 In other words, the output is entirely shaped by the parameter block at the top of the script.
-Those parameters control **which two Query Store snapshots are compared**, **how queries are correlated**, **what metric is evaluated**, **what qualifies as a regression**, and **whether results are persisted for historical tracking**.
+Those parameters control which two Query Store snapshots are compared, how queries are correlated, what metric is evaluated, what qualifies as a regression, and whether results are persisted for historical tracking.

 At a high level, the script runs in four phases: